chaoge525/soafee_demo/documentation/manual/validation.rst

 |    1.3.
 Check the default non-privileged EWAOL user account does not have
           ``sudo`` command access
 | 2. ``user accounts management additional security tests`` is only included for
-     images configured with EWAOL security hardening, and is composed of three
+     images configured with EWAOL security hardening, and is composed of four
      sub-tests:
 |    2.1.
 Log-in to a local console using the non-privileged EWAOL user account
 |        - As part of the log-in procedure, validate the user is prompted to
            set an account password
 |    2.2.
 Check that log-in to a local console using the root account fails
 |    2.3.
 Check that SSH log-in to localhost using the root account fails
+|    2.4.
+Check that the umask value is set correctly
 | 3. ``run user accounts integration tests on the Guest VM from the Control VM``
      is only included for EWAOL virtualization distribution images, and is only executed on the Control VM.
 On the Guest VM this test is skipped.
 The test